What is in-app messaging: a brief guide to benefits, types, and examples

 Mixpanel has redesigned its Dashboard and created a well-rounded tour to explain the changes (once again, it’s a Chameleon-built Tour 🦎).
 When the redesign was released, they announced it on a Dashboard page with an attention-grabbing modal aligned with their brand style.

-Why this is good: Using a modal with the CTA button to encourage users to start a tour, and then using lightboxes to point users’ attention in the direction of important changes, is a great way to motivate and engage users.
+Why this is good: Using a modal with a CTA button is an effective way to encourage users to start a tour.
+Lightboxes can direct their attention to important changes, helping to keep users engaged and informed during app updates.
 It’s also an excellent example of progressive disclosure in action.

-The Chameleon Builder has had a major UI overhaul recently.
-We put all available options for customizing the Experiences in one menu called the Control Panel.
+The Chameleon Builder puts all available options for customizing the Experiences in one menu called the Control Panel.
 This panel also offers quick references to know if the Position, URL Rules, or Element Rules are matching (green) or not (red) based on the setup.

 Why this is good: First of all, we listened to customer feedback and simplified the editing experience.
 Then, with a clear, benefit-oriented message inside a Tooltip, we announced the new look and functionality of the Builder.
 Overall, we made the announcement useful, valuable, and distinctive yet non-intrusive.